shiz0/docker-jtlshop/README.md

 # docker-jtlshop
-for jtlshop 5
-php 7.4
+for running jtlshop5 on php7.4